prathameshnium/PICA-Python-Instrument-Control-and-Automation/CONTRIBUTING.md

 #### 2. Implement the Instrument Control Logic

 Start with the basic instrument communication, then add measurement protocols, data saving, and plotting.
-Ensure that instrument communication (handled by `PyVISA` or `pymeasure`) uses the correct SCPI commands,  Replace the existing SCPI commands (e.g., `*IDN?`, `:SOUR:VOLT`, `:MEAS:CURR?`) with the commands specific to your instrument..
+Ensure that instrument communication (handled by `PyVISA` or `pymeasure`) uses the correct SCPI commands,  Replace the existing SCPI commands (e.g. `:SOUR:VOLT`, `:MEAS:CURR?`) with the commands specific to your instrument..
 Your instrument's programming manual is the definitive source for these commands.Adjust the data parsing logic to handle the output format of your instrument.

 #### 3. Modify the GUI (`..._GUI.py`)